Disability Pension Claw Back Class Action

 [54] … it is not plain and obvious that there is no fiduciary duty owed by the Defendant to the proposed Class Members.
 The Plaintiff has pleaded that the Defendant has undertaken to act in the best interests of the proposed Class Members through the implementation and administration of the Act.
 Moreover, the Plaintiff has pleaded to the vulnerability of the proposed Class Members – many of whom potentially suffer from debilitating physical and mental disabilities – to the Defendant’s administration of the Act.

-Who does this class action affect?
+Who does the claim affect?

 Who are the lawyers?